datdotorg/datdot-service/README.md

 ### Running

-To run the service, type `node index.js`
+To run the service, type `node start`

 ## License